New to swing dancing? Here's what you need to know to get started!

 If you're looking for help deciding you can read our description of swing dancing styles, or email us if we can help.
 To get started you can see lessons in our studio calendar, or view our upcoming sessions.

 If you're not ready to jump into lessons yet, come out to a dance instead to try things out!
 All our dances are preceded by a drop-in beginner lesson included in the ticket price.
 This is a great way to get your feet wet with one style or another.
 Just check out our studio calendar to see what's coming up.
 Our regular dances include:

 - Our weekly swing / lindy hop dance: Monday Night Swing

 - Our monthly west coast swing dance, 1 Saturday a month

 - Our monthly blues dance, 1 Saturday a month

 What to expect

 There's no partner or experience required to come out to our lessons and dances.
-Just wear comfortable clothes and bring a pair of indoor shoes.
-A water bottle too if you want!
+Just wear comfortable clothes and bring a pair of indoor shoes that you can walk and pivot in (we recommend not to wear heels or to use bare feet, although socks can be ok).
+There's no formal attired needed or expected.
+Bring a water bottle too if you want!
 It's a good idea to show up about 10 minutes early to your first class so that you have time to sign in and get ready.